Haiku: Buson

-The next famous style of haikai to arise was that of Yosa Buson (1716–1784) and others such as Kitō, called the Tenmei style after the Tenmei Era (1781–1789) in which it was created.
+The next famous style of haikai to arise was that of Yosa Buson (1716–1784) and others such as Takai Kitō, who wrote in the so-called Tenmei style named after the Tenmei Era (1781–1789) in which it was created.

 Buson is recognized as one of the greatest masters of haiga (an art form where the painting is combined with haiku or haikai prose).
 His affection for painting can be seen in the painterly style of his haiku.

 Issa

 No new popular style followed Buson.
 However, a very individualistic, and at the same time humanistic, approach to writing haiku was demonstrated by the poet Kobayashi Issa (1763–1827), whose miserable childhood, poverty, sad life, and devotion to the Pure Land sect of Buddhism are evident in his poetry.
 Issa made the genre immediately accessible to wider audiences.

 Shiki

 Masaoka Shiki (1867–1902) was a reformer and modernizer.
 A prolific writer, even though chronically ill during a significant part of his life, Shiki disliked the 'stereotype' of haikai writers of the 19th century who were known by the deprecatory term tsukinami, meaning 'monthly', after the monthly or twice-monthly haikai gatherings of the end of the 18th century (in regard to this period of haikai, it came to mean 'trite' and 'hackneyed').
 Shiki also sometimes criticized Bashō.
 Like the Japanese intellectual world in general at that time, Shiki was strongly influenced by Western culture.
 He favored the painterly style of Buson and particularly the European concept of plein-air painting, which he adapted to create a style of haiku as a kind of nature sketch in words, an approach called sketching from life (写生, shasei).
 He popularized his views by verse columns and essays in newspapers.

 Hokku up to the time of Shiki, even when appearing independently, were written in the context of renku.
 Shiki formally separated his new style of verse from the context of collaborative poetry.
 Being agnostic, he also separated it from the influence of Buddhism.
 Further, he discarded the term "hokku" and proposed the term haiku as an abbreviation of the phrase "haikai no ku" meaning a verse of haikai, although the term predates Shiki by some two centuries, when it was used to mean any verse of haikai.
 Since then, "haiku" has been the term usually applied in both Japanese and English to all independent haiku, irrespective of their date of composition.
 Shiki's revisionism dealt a severe blow to renku and surviving haikai schools.
 The term "hokku" is now used chiefly in its original sense of the opening verse of a renku, and rarely to distinguish haiku written before Shiki's time.